NA-MIC/ProjectWeek/PW30_2019_GranCanaria/BreakoutSessions/MachineLearning.md

 - Steve Pieper (Isomics) - with presentation?
 - Marco Nolden (DKFZ) - with presentation?
 - Deepak Roy Chittajallu (Kitware) - with presentation
+- Bence Horvath (Unirversity of Szeged) - with presentation?

 Please add your name above if you plan to attend.